Djsteplion/Djsteplion/README.md

 ### Hi there 👋

 My name is  Stephen Olayiwola.

-I'm currently  a frontend web developer.
+I'm currently  a Frontend Web Developer.

 I am proficient in HTML5, CSS3, & JAVASCRIPT.

 Links to some of my works:

 Aria Landing Page/Website: https://djsteplion.github.io/aria-website-landing-page/